GSA/codeinventory/README.md

 ### CSV Source

-When using `CodeInventory::Source::CSVFile`, the source file is expected to be a CSV file in the following format:
+When using `CodeInventory::CSVFile`, the source file is expected to be a CSV file in the following format:

 ```csv
 name,description,license,openSourceProject,governmentWideReuseProject,tags,contact.email